 Aims: This one day course has a core component that refreshes attendees’ skills in the analysis and interpretation of economic data, to support decision-making across business and the public sector.
 In addition, there is a component that can vary slightly with each delivery, depending on the specific needs of attendees; focusing on an updating of understanding around more recent approaches to data analysis.
 The sessions will be split between group work, lecturer delivery and a workshop-style approach depending on the tasks undertaken.
 The course allows attendees to refresh the skills required to be a critical reader of information and data, to ensure effective analysis and interpretation.

 Attendees need to have some basic understanding of statistics and/or mathematics, but knowledge does not have to be up-to-date.
 The course is accessible even for those who have not studied data and statistics for some time.

-More specifically, the two-day course will REFRESH, through a:
+More specifically, the course will REFRESH, through a: